 His plan to descend the tower via a 1,000-foot rope was foiled when the rope fell out of reach.
 Park officials dropped food and blankets to him while they figured out how to get him down.
 Six days later, seven expert climbers arrived to scale the tower and bring Hopkins safely down while an audience of 7,000 arrived to witness the rescue.
 The tower’s sheer rock faces and hundreds of columns and cracks are a siren song for climbers.
 All climbers must register with park authorities and check in after their climb.
 The tower closes to climbers during the month of June due to a voluntary climbing ban out of respect for American Indian traditional cultural activities that occur during that month.

 Experience: Take a ranger-led tour of Devils Tower National Monument to learn more about this and other historic Devil’s Tower trivia.

-Experience: Stay the night at the beautifully preserved hotel, founded in 1880s, where Butch Cassidy, The Sundance Kid, Buffalo Bill, Teddy Roosevelt and Calamity Jane all visited and whetted whistles.
+Experience: Stay the night at the beautifully preserved Occidental Hotel, founded in 1880s, where Butch Cassidy, The Sundance Kid, Buffalo Bill, Teddy Roosevelt and Calamity Jane all visited and whetted whistles.

 4. Fort Laramie is featured in the “Oregon Trail” video game.

 Those who played the educational “Oregon Trail” video game series may remember Wyoming’s Fort Laramie trading post as one of the stops on the emigrant and Gold Rush journey west.
 A real-life stop along the trail, the fur-trading fort was first built in 1834.
 It later became the Northern Plains’ best-known military post during America’s westward expansion and the Indian Wars that accompanied it.